IIITLucknowSWEngg/CSAICSBTeam020/SRS.md

   - Approve or reject seller product listings.
   - View platform analytics and reports.

+- **Third-Party Delivery Integration**:
+  - APIs will be used to manage order shipping and delivery updates via third-party logistics providers.
+  - Users can track delivery statuses provided by external services.

 ### **2.3 User Classes and Characteristics**
 1. **Users (Shoppers)**: Browse, search, and purchase products.
 2. **Sellers**: List and manage their product inventory.